 While it may seem wasteful to push conditioned air from your home, you're also pushing out humidity and chemicals that can cause harm

-Ask you friends and family about how to improve air quality in your home and you'll probably get a wide variety of answers.
-We're willing to bet that none of those answers will involve a bathroom exhaust fan.
-Most people don't know that a bathroom exhaust fan is one of the most important air quality components of your home, removing humidity that can damage your home and cause health problems.
+Ask your friends and family about how to improve air quality in your home and you'll probably get a wide variety of answers.
+We're willing to bet that none of those answers will involve the bathroom exhaust fan.
+Most people don't know that a bathroom exhaust fan is one of the more important air quality components of your home, removing humidity that can damage your home and cause health problems.

 Bathroom exhaust fans are often underestimated

 Bathrooms are some of the most important rooms in a home and are one of the first rooms that home buyers check when looking for a new home.
 Gone are the bathrooms of yesteryear that were simply a place to freshen up.
 Now, many homes have evolved into lavish places, some taking on the look and feel of spas.
 With this evolution has come the potential for increased humidity, which can cause damage to both your health and home.
 But many people don't think to turn on the bathroom exhaust fan for an appropriate amount of time to vent that humidity.